ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

 The TCP/IP port number on the host computer that CRATE should provide an HTTP or HTTPS (SSL) connection on.

-It is strongly recommended that you run CRATE over HTTPS.
+It is strongly recommended that you make all connections to CRATE use HTTPS.
 The two ways of doing this are:

 - Have CRATE run plain HTTP, and connect it to another web server (e.g.
   Apache) that provides the HTTPS component.